plone/training/index.rst

     Learn React, Redux and React-Router.

 :doc:`volto/index`
-    Build a custom website using Volta and the Plone REST API.
+    Build a custom website using Volto and the Plone REST API.